 "I'm glad you showed up an hour earlier than usual," Lenny's voice didn't sound upbeat.
 "You're still late despite your efforts."
 She bit her lower lip.
 Lenny cleared his throat.
 "I think it's better if we let you go."

 "I—I… But…" Amelia had to force herself to complete a sentence.
 "But I'm working on improving my results.
 Can't you give me until the end of the month?"
-Today was indeed a bad day.
+Today was a complete disaster.
 She should have checked her horoscope, or horror-scope in this case.

 "I don't see the point in making this anymore drawn-out than it has been already.
 You are just not right for the job."
 Lenny's voice was emotionless.
 Powerless against the tears gathering in the corners of her eyes, she blinked frantically to keep them in check, struggling to keep her breathing as normal as possible.